red5pro/red5pro-installer/README.md

 #### 6. START RED5PRO

 This option allows you to start Red5pro.
 On selecting this option, the program first checks to see if a Red5pro service is installed on the system or not.
 If a red5pro service is found, it attempts to start red5 using the service.
-If no service is found it attempts to start red5 using 'red5.sh' script located at the red5 install location.
+If no service was installed it attempts to start red5 using 'red5.sh' script located at the red5 install location.

 #### 7. STOP RED5PRO

 This option allows you to stop Red5pro.
 On selecting this option, the program first checks to see if a Red5pro service is installed on the system or not.
 If a red5pro service is found, it attempts to stop red5 using the service.
-If no service is found it attempts to stop red5 using 'red5.sh' script located at the red5 install location.
+If no service was installed it attempts to stop red5 using 'red5.sh' script located at the red5 install location.

 #### 8. RESTART RED5PRO

-This option allows you to restart Red5pro.This option is available only if you Red56 Pro is installed as a service.
+This option allows you to restart Red5pro.This option is available only if you Red5 Pro is installed as a service.

-#### 9. INSTALL AS SERVICE OR REMOVE SERVICE
+#### 9. INSTALL SERVICE OR REMOVE SERVICE

 This option allows you to install or uninstall Red5 Pro service.
-If Red5 Pro service was registered during installation, the option is labeled as `REMOVE SERVICE`, otherwise as `INSTALL AS SERVICE`.
+If Red5 Pro service was registered during installation, the option displays `REMOVE SERVICE`, otherwise as `INSTALL AS SERVICE`.
+Selecting `REMOVE SERVICE` will remove the installed red5pro service, whereas selecting `INSTALL SERVICE` will install the red5 pro service.

+---

 ### UTILITY MODE